 It is notable that the SX420 offers wifi support, while the V-LUX 2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the V-LUX 2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX 2 was succeeded by the Leica V-LUX 3, while the SX420 was followed by the Canon SX430.
+Both the SX420 and the V-LUX 2 have been discontinued, but can regularly be found used on eBay.
+The V-LUX 2 was replaced by the Leica V-LUX 3, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Leica V-LUX 2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Leica V-LUX 2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.